Enalean/tuleap-documentation-en/languages/en/user-guide/rest/api.rst

 POST /artifacts
 ---------------
-Here an example of artifact created with some artifact links with natures:
+Here an example of artifact created with some artifact typed links:

 ..
 NOTE::